 2. Provide goal-setting structures that enable students to set their own goals.

-Once students have a sense of where they are and understand that you’ll provide guidance and support, they can begin setting goals.
-For students to develop agency, they need to be able to internalize their current status and drive the learning process forward themselves by setting their own goals.
+Once learners have a sense of where they are and understand that you’ll provide guidance and support, they can begin setting goals.
+For learners to develop agency, they need to be able to internalize their current status and drive the learning process forward themselves by setting their own goals.

-Utilize SMART (Specific, Measurable, Achievable, Relevant, Time bound) or WOOP (Wish, Outcome, Obstacle, Plan) frameworks to structure the goal and facilitate student ownership.
-One effective way to structure and visualize goals with students: Allow them to choose a goal and its competency-based objectives, articulate what the goal is and means to them, identify some ways they can achieve it, and set a timeline for achieving the milestone.
+Utilize SMART (Specific, Measurable, Achievable, Relevant, Time bound), WOOP (Wish, Outcome, Obstacle, Plan)or other frameworks to structure the goal and facilitate student ownership.
+One effective way to structure and visualize goals with students: Allow them to choose a goal and its competency-based objectives, articulate what the goal is and means to them, identify some ways they can achieve it, and set a timeline for achieving the goal.

 4. Cultivate a self-reflection mindset.

-Although dedicating time to checking in, allowing self-reflection time, and scheduling feedback opportunities from you and peers (daily or weekly) are important, the ultimate goal is to nurture a self-reflection mindset.
-Teach students the process of reflection and let it pervade every aspect of their progress.
+Although dedicating time for checking in, allowing self-reflection time, and scheduling feedback opportunities from you and peers (daily or weekly) is important, the ultimate goal is to nurture a self-reflection mindset.
+Teach learners the process of reflection and let it pervade every aspect of their progress.
 Self-reflection is a continual process that empowers constant awareness, action, and iteration.
 You can provide learners with self-reflection prompts and protocols that can support this process as they grow this skill.